New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 The Basics of the Austin Population

-Where We Rank \\ Austin, Texas is ranked: #1 in Best Places to Live in Texas, #3 in Best Places to Live in the US, #10 in Fastest-Growing Places, and #29 in Best Places to Retire
+Where We’ve Ranked \\ Austin, Texas has ranked: #1 in Best Places to Live in Texas, #3 in Best Places to Live in the US, #10 in Fastest-Growing Places, and #29 in Best Places to Retire

-Housing Market Data \\ Rent for a one-bedroom apartment in Austin runs around $1,165 and two-bedroom runs for around $1,716
+Housing Market Data \\ Rent for a one-bedroom apartment in Austin runs around $1,449/month and two-bedroom runs for around $1,862/month

 The Weather \\ Average summer temperatures are in the 80s-90s, autumn hits around 70s-80s, winter as around 50s-60s with the once in a while 30-degree temps, and spring is free for all between 60-80 degrees!